adrino181/Nob-Sql-Editor/README.md

 ## Usage

 On the base it uses sqlite on the client side which is accessed with the help of sql.js.
-Sql.js compiles it to WASM module.
+Sql.js runs on wasm time.

 You might need to do some changes in webpack to build it in your folder but follow sql.js documentation for it.